 Step 4 – Cheese It Up

-Place the toast on a buttered cookie sheet, or one lined with a Silpat silicone liner.
+Place the toast on a buttered cookie sheet, or one lined with a Silpat or another type of silicone liner.

 Layer three to four slices of pear onto each bread slice.
 Drizzle on any remaining maple syrup from the bowl and then sprinkle on a generous amount of Parmesan cheese.